Cebu, Philippines

 When we asked expats and global nomads about their social experiences in Cebu, they replied:

 "Expats, retirees and digital nomads living in Cebu typically have an active social life.
 There are many opportunities to meet people from all walks of life, from locals to other expats, retirees and digital nomads.
 There are plenty of activities to do, from attending local festivals and events to exploring the city's many attractions.
 There are also plenty of bars, restaurants and cafes to socialize in, as well as a vibrant nightlife.
-Additionally, there are many expat-run groups and organizations that offer social activities and events, providing a great way to meet new people and make friends," commented one expat who moved to Cebu, Philippines.
+Additionally, there are many expat-run groups and organizations that offer social activities and events, providing a great way to meet new people and make friends," commented one expat living in Cebu, Philippines.

-"It is helpful to have a trusted Native friend to help you when you need to go to any government agencies to navigate the bureaucracy and language issues," remarked one expat in Cebu.
+"It is helpful to have a trusted Native friend to help you when you need to go to any government agencies to navigate the bureaucracy and language issues," remarked one expat living in Cebu.

 "Cebu is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural activities and events to enjoy.
 The city is also home to a number of festivals throughout the year, such as the Sinulog Festival and the Cebu International Marathon.
 There are also plenty of outdoor activities to enjoy, such as hiking, swimming, and beach activities.
-Cebu is a great place to meet new people and make new friends, and the locals are known for their hospitality and welcoming attitude," wrote one expat living in Cebu.
+Cebu is a great place to meet new people and make new friends, and the locals are known for their hospitality and welcoming attitude," said one expat living in Cebu.

 What advice to expats in Cebu have about housing?